TheProgrammer1000/TheProgrammer1000/README.md

-# My name is Dennis and i am several years of programming experience
+# My name is Dennis and i have several years of programming experience 💻

-💻  Working on my IT Consultant business where i am a Software Developer
+👨‍💻  Working on my IT Consultant business where i am a Software Developer

 🌱  I’m currently learning and growing always and very passionate about improving my skills 🔧